mr-pascal/changelog-generator/README.md

 |- ... // some other files, e.g. /src
 ```

-A few examples how the changelog files could look like
+A few examples how the changelog files could look like:
 ```
 AI-104_Changed_he.md
 AI-104_Changed_he1.md